laneboysrc/rc-brake-lights/README.md

 ### Loading the firmware with an USB-to-serial adapter

 Follow the instructions at [https://github.com/grigorig/stcgal#installation](https://github.com/grigorig/stcgal#installation) to install STCGAL.
-This programming tool for the STC MCU requires [Python 3](https://www.python.org/downloads/), and the Python 3 libraries `serial` and `tqdm`.
+This programming tool for the STC MCU requires [Python 3](https://www.python.org/downloads/), and the Python 3 libraries `pyserial` and `tqdm`.

+- Go to https://pyhton.org and download Python; install it.
+- Open a Command prompt (run cmd.exe)
+- In the command prompt execute `pip install pyserial tqdm`

 Connect your USB-to-serial adapter to the RC-brake-lights controller as follows: